MikroTik WebProxy Log Analyzer Configuration

-MikroTik Router basic configuration and transparent web proxy configuration are the prerequisites for configuring a WebProxy Log Analyzer syslog server.
-If you are new here, please spend some time to study and configure MikroTik Router Basic Configuration using Winbox and MikroTik Router Web Proxy Configuration and then continue the rest of the article.
+MikroTik Router basic configuration and transparent web proxy configuration are prerequisites for configuring a WebProxy Log Analyzer syslog server.
+If you are a new MikroTik user, please spend some time to study and configure MikroTik Router Basic Configuration using Winbox and MikroTik Router Web Proxy Configuration and then continue the rest of this article.

-Now we’ll configure MikroTik Router so that it can send log information to WebProxy Log Analyzer syslog server.
-For this follow below steps:
+We will now complete MikroTik Router end configurtion so that it can send log information to WebProxy Log Analyzer syslog server.
+Follow my below steps to complete MikroTik end configuration.

-- Put Windows OS IP address (example: 192.168.20.20) where WebProxy Log Analyzer will be installed in Remote Address field and Remote Port leave as default port 512 and then click Apply and OK button.
+- Put your Windows OS IP address (example: 192.168.20.20) where WebProxy Log Analyzer will be installed in Remote Address field.
+Don not change Remote Port and leave it as default port 512 and then click Apply and OK button.

-- Now click on Rules tab and add a new rule by clicking on PLUS (+) sign.
+- Now click on Rules tab and click on PLUS SIGN (+) to add a new logging rule.

-MikroTik Router side configurations are now complete.
+MikroTik Router side configurations has been completed.
 MikroTik Router will now send all Web Proxy Logs to the WebProxy Log Analyzer syslog server.
-So, now we will configure the WebProxy Log Catcher which will catch all the logs those are sent by the MikroTik Router.
+So, we will now configure our WebProxy Log Catcher which will catch all the logs those will be sent by MikroTik Router.

 Webproxy Log Analyzer Configuration in Windows OS